 While we believe in emphasizing the classics, we also stay on the cutting edge with our technology.
 We retain a full time Director of Technology to maintain our extensive inventory of iPads, SMART Boards, and computers, as well as our internal wireless network, our online grades, and other academic resources.
 In 2014-2015, we added a Director of Instructional Technology to our faculty, to further enhance students' use of technology and fully integrate it into every subject.

-Middle Division pupils are entrusted with more responsibility, as they change classes and maintain their own homework schedules.
+Middle School pupils are entrusted with more responsibility, as they change classes and maintain their own homework schedules.
 St. John's values independence and personal responsibility, both in school work and in interactions with other students.
-Our Middle Division students are well on their way to becoming the capable, kind, intellectually curious young people that the future requires: the best Eagles they can be.
+Our Middle School students are well on their way to becoming the capable, kind, intellectually curious young people that the future requires: the best Eagles they can be.